mehulagg/gitlab/doc/user/project/issue_board.md

 #### Quick assignments

+To quickly assign issues to your team members:

-Create lists for each of your team members and quickly drag issues onto each team member's list.
+1. Create [assignee lists](#assignee-lists) for each team member.
+1. Drag an issue onto the team member's list.

 ## Issue board terminology